Amblyopia (Lazy Eye)

 - Eyes that do not seem to work in unison.

 Your eye doctor may recommend different treatments for a lazy eye depending on the cause and type of amblyopia.
 As with any health issue, the best treatment will treat the source of the problem; thus, some treatments may work for one kind of lazy eye and not for another.

 Some potential treatments include corrective eyewear such as glasses or contact lenses, an eye patch or Bangerter filter to weaken the stronger eye and exercise the weaker eye, or surgery.

 Your eye doctor may recommend surgery if the lazy eye is caused by droopy eyelids, cataracts (deprivation amblyopia), or strabismus.

 It is important to note the difference between a treatment and a cure for conditions like lazy eye.
-Proper treatment of lazy eye can improve vision within weeks, but that does not mean it is necessarily cured.
+Proper treatment of lazy eye can improve vision within weeks, but that does not necessarily cure it.
 Make sure to monitor your child for recurrences of lazy eye as close to 25% of children who have been treated for lazy eye will see a recurrence and require additional treatment.

-If a recurrence of lazy eye occurs, see an eye doctor to start treatment again immediately.
+If a recurrence of lazy eye occurs, see one of our trusted Iowa City eye doctors to start treatment again immediately.